Protecting our Protectors in their Retirement

 Retired Police Horses

-“I am delighted that the National Fund for Retired Service Animals (NFRSA) has been established to help support our brave service animals when they reach their well-earned retirement.
-Working together with the police, prison service, fire service, other charities and partners, the NFRSA is as committed as I am to ensuring these canine and equine heroes enjoy their autumn years.”Â
+“I am delighted the National Foundation for Retired Service Animals (NFRSA) has been established to help support our brave service animals when they reach their well-earned retirement.

 CONTACT US

-Want to get involved, or find out more?
+Would you like to get involved, or find out more?

 We would not be able to do what we do without our army of wonderful volunteers.
 If you feel you would like to help us in any capacity, whether it be administration or fundraising, please do get in touch using the form below.